 When he came to, he was in a cold, hard place.
 The smell of blood was all around.
 His own?
 He remembered getting shot.
 Heavy shapes were hanging over his head like weighted ghosts.
 He blinked and focused.
 Sides of beef, swaying on their hooks.
 He was in a truck.

 If this were a gentle stroll down memory lane, fine.
 But it's not.
 It's a thriller.
 Were you thrilled?
 Try this:

 Joey looked across his empty plate to see Spanish Dan's daughter looking at him.
 He'd known her before Spanish Dan went to Rikers Island.
 Long before.
 Nice family place, Mama Rosa's.
 Everybody came here.
 Carla was looking great.
 She was looking at him.
-Pointing.
+She was pointing.
 Pointing something.
 Joey felt the bullet before he heard the shot.
-Blood flooded his plate.
+Blood spurted onto his plate.

 He woke up in the back of a meat truck.

 Notice something?
 No build up.
 The characters, the setting, the action, bang, then it's on to the next scene.
 No fuss, no waste of time.
 The story has started and it's cooking from the first word.